I’m a husband, dad, and college professor, living in Bartlesville, Oklahoma.

 After completing a B.A. in Pastoral Ministry from Oklahoma Wesleyan University, I earned an M.A. in Theology from Gordon-Conwell Theological Seminary, and a PhD. in Theology at the University of Manchester, UK.

-Since then, I’ve published a popular-level look at the Big Story of Scripture (Long Story Short: the Bible in Six Simple Movements), an academic book on the atonement (The Mosaic of Atonement: An Integrated Approach to Christ’s Work), a book on Christian imagination between crippling doubt and angry dogmatism (Perhaps: Reclaiming the Space Between Doubt and Dogmatism), along with various articles and chapters for edited volumes.
+Since then, I’ve published a popular-level look at the big story of Scripture (Long Story Short: the Bible in Six Simple Movements), an academic book on the atonement (The Mosaic of Atonement: An Integrated Approach to Christ’s Work), a book on Christian imagination between crippling doubt and angry dogmatism (Perhaps: Reclaiming the Space Between Doubt and Dogmatism), and short book on atonement doctrine, for non-academics (How Jesus Saves: Atonement for Ordinary People).
+I’ve also contributed various articles and chapters for edited volumes.

 Thanks for stopping by!